spellman/project-euler-186/README.md

 ### Java Version Of Disjoint Set

 I wanted to see how much faster a Java version would run.
 Not much: twice as fast as updating persistent data structures in Clojure.

+### Test Reporting

+In `project-euler-186.main-test` I factored out a number of assertions into helper functions.
+This cleans up the test code considerably but failures only show the helper-function code &mdash; terrible.
+I'll have to find a way to keep the readability of both the test code and the failure reports but I'll leave the tests for now as a reminder.